+We give a new solution of the ``homotopy periods'' problem, as highlighted by Sullivan \cite{Sull77}, which places explicit geometrically meaningful formulae first dating back to Whitehead \cite{Whit47} in the context of Quillen's formalism for rational homotopy theory and Koszul-Moore duality \cite{Quil70}.

+We build on \cite{SiWa06}, which uses graph coalgebras to breathe combinatorial life into the category of differential graded Lie coalgebras.
+We use that framework to construct a new isomorphism of Lie coalgebras $\eta : H_{*-1}(\E(A^{*}(X))) \to {\rm Hom} (\pi_{*}(X), \Q)$ for $X$ simply connected.
+Here $A^{*}(X)$ denotes a model for commutative rational-valued cochains on $X$, and $\E$ is isomorphic to the Harrison complex.
+While the existence of such an isomorphism follows from Quillen's seminal work in rational homotopy theory, giving a direct, explicit isomorphism has benefits in both theory and applications.

-We give a complete set of ``integrals'' (we can use integer-valued cochains if we wish) over the sphere which distinguish maps modulo torsion, proceeding from a simple use of the bar construction.
-We also connect these integrals to Quillen functors in the framework of differential graded Lie coalgebras, as developed in \cite{SiWa06}.
-On the formal side, we are then able to evaluate Hopf invariants on Whitehead products and are able to understand the naturality of these maps in the long exact sequence of a fibration.
+On the calculational side, we are able to evaluate Hopf invariants on iterated Whitehead products in terms of the ``configuration pairing.''
+We can use this, for example, to take the well-known calculation of the rational homotopy groups of a wedge of spheres as a free graded Lie algebra and give a geometric algorithm to determine which element of that algebra a given map would correspond to.
+On the formal side, we are able to understand the naturality of these maps in the long exact sequence of a fibration.